futurewalker-org/futurewalker/README.md

 # Futurewalker

-A cross-platform, retained-mode GUI framework written in C++23.
+A cross-platform GUI framework written in C++23.

 > [!NOTE]
 > Futurewalker is currently in early development phase.
-> If you have interest in the project, please try it out and provide feedback!
+> If you have interest in the project, play around with it and provide feedback!

 <img src=docs/images/20260309_Gallery_Color.png width=412> <img src=docs/images/20260309_Gallery_Buttons.png width=412>

 ## Overview

-* Object oriented, retained-mode API
+* Class based retained-mode API
 * Composable, responsive layout system
 * Customizable styling system
 * Coroutine support